-- The need to better support ATSB core operations which involve collaboration between staff and other stakeholders at partner and client sites and in the field - Greater emphasis on post-investigation functions such as leveraging data and publishing findings to a broad audience to effect changes in behaviour and policy that improve transport safety outcomes - The current Whole-of-Government emphasis on a cloud-first approach to IT service delivery outlined by the Digital Transformation Agency (DTA)
+- the need to better support ATSB core operations that involve collaboration between staff and other stakeholders at partner and client sites and in the field - greater emphasis on post-investigation functions such as leveraging data and publishing findings to a broad audience to affect changes in behaviour and policy that improve transport safety outcomes - the current Whole-of-Government emphasis on a cloud-first approach to IT service delivery outlined by the Digital Transformation Agency (DTA).

-A major IT project that the ATSB is currently undertaking is the replacement of its investigation information management system.
-This is a multi-million dollar project that will service the ATSB's investigation information management needs for many years, utilising cloud technologies and software as a service.
-Investigators will be able to access data anywhere on any device.
+A major IT project that the ATSB is currently implementing is the replacement of its investigation information management system (core enterprise system).
+This is a multi-million-dollar project that will service the ATSB's investigation information management needs for many years, utilising cloud technologies and software as a service.
+Investigators will be able to access data anywhere on any device with multifactor authentication.